DanHodges/TheologicalDictionary/temple-theology.md

 # Temple Theology
-Definition of Temple Theology coming soon.
+The definition of Temple Theology is coming soon!